-Technical Description: A layer 4 in. thick starting within 6 in. of the soil surface with a matrix value of 3 or less and chroma of 1 or less.
-When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles must be masked with organic material.
-When viewed without a hand lens, the material appears to be nearly 100 percent masked.
-The matrix color of the layer immediately below the dark layer must have the same colors as those described above or any color that has a chroma of 2 or less.
+Technical Description: A layer 4 inches thick, starting at a depth less than or equal to the upper 6 inches from the soil surface, with a matrix value 3 of or less and chroma of 1 or less.
+At least 70 percent of the visible soil particles must be masked with organic material, viewed through a 10x or 15x hand lens.
+Observed without a hand lens, the particles appear to be close to 100 percent masked.
+The matrix color of the layer directly below the dark layer must have the same colors as those described above or any color that has chroma of 2 or less.